-- (a) for the purpose of obtaining sexual gratification or of causing another person (B) humiliation, alarm or distress, A intentionally communicated with B; - (b) the communication is sexual;

-- (c) at the time of the communication, B is of or above 16 but below 18 years of age; - (d) A does not reasonably believe that B is of or above 18 years of age; and - (e) B is in a relationship with A that is exploitative of B. - (2) For the purposes of this section, it is immaterial - (a) whether B replied or responded to A's communication mentioned in subsection (1); and - (b) whether such communication took place in or outside Singapore. - (3) A person who is guilty of an offence under this section shall be punished with imprisonment for a term which may extend to 2 years, or with fine, or with both.
+- (a) for the purpose of obtaining sexual gratification or of causing another person (B) humiliation, alarm or distress, A intentionally communicated with B; - (b) the communication is sexual; - (c) at the time of the communication, B is of or above 16 but below 18 years of age; - (d) A does not reasonably believe that B is of or above 18 years of age; and - (e) B is in a relationship with A that is exploitative of B. - (2) For the purposes of this section, it is immaterial - (a) whether B replied or responded to A's communication mentioned in subsection (1); and - (b) whether such communication originated in Singapore provided that either A or B was in Singapore at the time of such communication. - (3) A person who is guilty of an offence under this section shall be punished with imprisonment for a term which may extend to 2 years, or with fine, or with both.